eddyzags/pocket-network-helm-chart/README.md

 #### Fullnode

-The full node can expose two public-facing ports to allow other nodes to connect, query its status, and broadcast transactions.
-This chart allows configuration of an external service using Kubernetes NodePort, exposing both ports on each node’s IP at a static port.
+The full node can expose one public-facing port to allow other nodes to connect, query its status, and broadcast transactions.
+This chart allows configuration of an external service using Kubernetes NodePort, exposing the port on each node’s IP at a static port.

 ```
 shannon: